 - CPC: The Cost Per Click amount will tell you how much a certain keyword will cost in paid ads, should you choose to focus your efforts there.

-- Related keywords: SEO loves synonyms, so once you’ve narrowed down your keyword list, look for similar phrases or words as well!
+- Related Keywords: SEO loves synonyms, so once you’ve narrowed down your keyword list, look for similar phrases or words as well!
+These are also referred to as “semantic keywords”.

-Keep in mind that some apartment SEO keywords are more difficult, so they will take longer to claim.
-The goal here is to look for great keyword opportunities that are attainable for your business.
+Keep in mind that some apartment SEO keywords are more difficult, so they will take longer to gain traction with.
+The goal here is to look for great keyword opportunities that are attainable for your apartment community.

 Optimize Content & Follow Apartment SEO Guidelines